 Address: 138 Emerald Bay Rd, South Lake Tahoe, CA 96150

-Visitors can gaze upon Lower Eagle Falls from a viewing platform located just a short walk from the parking area.
-This viewpoint is ADA-accessible, making it possible for everyone to enjoy the majesty of this amazing waterfall.
+Visitors can gaze upon Lower Eagle Falls from a viewing platform just a short walk from the parking area.
+This viewpoint is ADA-accessible, making it possible for everyone to enjoy the majesty of this impressive waterfall.
 And from the base of the falls, you can see stunning views of Lake Tahoe.

 Around the falls, there are plenty of hiking trails for those who are feeling fit.
-One of the most popular is the Vikingsholm Trail, a gentle hike of around a quarter-mile that’s rated easy.
+One of the most popular is the Vikingsholm Trail, a gentle hike of around a quarter-mile rated easy.

 See Related: Fun & Best Things to Do in Murphys, California